lbrictson/janus/docs/notifications/webhooks.md

-# Webhooks (Outbound)
+# Webhooks (Outbound Notifications)

-Janus supports sending notifications as webhooks to external targets.
+Janus supports sending notifications as webhooks to external targets when jobs start, succeed, or fail.
 The webhook is JSON formatted and sent as a POST request.

 ## Configuration